lakshmankumar12/nixPowerToolNotes/sedNotes.md

     * delete current pattern space.
 Bring next line to pattern space
         * depending on `-n` arg, the pat space is printed before deleting.
     * append line to pattern space. (line count incrases, i.e = will now print the new line)
+    * the line count increases effect is pronounced, when you have a `b<label>` down the rule somewhere where you are looping and want to act on line-numbers in the loop.
 * `a` `i` `c`
     * append, insert, change resp.
 * `l`